 Though it has its roots in Buddhist meditation, a secular practice of mindfulness has entered the global mainstream in recent years, mainly due to the work of Jon Kabat-Zinn and his Mindfulness-Based Stress Reduction (MBSR) program, which he launched at the University of Massachusetts Medical School in 1979.
 Since that time, thousands of studies have documented the physical and mental health benefits of mindfulness, inspiring hospitals, schools, corporations and beyond to adopt the MBSR model with great success.

 Mindful movement is one of the core teachings of mindfulness.
 It is movement that focuses your awareness on how the body moves.
 It is based upon a hatha style yoga, but can also include mindful walking, tai chi etc. Shift also incorporates the core 10 movements as taught by Thich Nhat Hanh, the influential Buddhist monk.

-In addition to our regular events popping up around Amsterdam, we also offer...
+In addition to regular events popping up around Amsterdam and beyond, Shift also offers...

-Have questions about our sessions, events or workshops?
+Have questions about Shift’s sessions, events or workshops?
 Or interested in collaborating?